8 Lessons I’ve Learnt From Long-Term Travel

 #2 Be Prepared (To Let Go)

-Travel has been made infinitely easier thanks to iPhones and data plans.
-Use it to your advantage by spending just the right amount of time planning for your travels – from flights and accommodation to tours and last-minute tickets – but be careful you don’t fall down the rabbit hole; it’s easy to lose hours of holiday time comparing this hotel or that flight.
+Travel is now infinitely easier thanks to iPhones and data plans.
+Use it to your advantage by spending just the right amount of time planning for your travels – from flights and accommodation to tours and last-minute tickets – but be careful you don’t fall down the rabbit hole.
+It’s easy to lose hours of holiday time comparing this hotel or that flight.
 Figure out what you want and commit – you won’t remember the $10 you might have saved in a few weeks time when you’re enjoying your book on a secluded island beach.

 #3 Not Everything Is Postcard Perfect